RAID Array Recovery on NAS Thecus N8800: What to Do When It Breaks Down

 To mitigate these risks, it is important to ensure proper cooling for NAS devices.
 This can be done by placing the NAS in a well-ventilated area, using fans or additional cooling solutions, and regularly cleaning the dust or debris that may accumulate on the device's cooling components.
 Additionally, monitoring the temperature of the NAS and taking appropriate actions, such as shutting down or reducing system load during periods of high ambient temperatures, can help prevent overheating and potential data loss.

-Although NAS N8800 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N8800 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view